-Broad Avenue elementary school 1906
+Broad Avenue Elementary School circa 1906

 However, there were not enough students in Leonia to economically operate a high school.
 By inviting pupils from the surrounding communities on a tuition basis, the Borough raised sufficient funds to purchase land and construct a building on Christie Heights Street.
 Leonia High School was completed in April of 1913.

 Growth of the Borough

 The original town was centered along Grand Avenue, known as the King’s Highway prior to the Revolution.
 The coming of the Northern Valley Railroad in 1859 brought mail, goods, skilled laborers, and wealthy businessmen who built large homes.
 A cluster of small businesses developed around the railroad, and the town center came to be known as Leonia Village.

 The village of Leonia from Grand Avenue 1895 (Althea Eames Oliver Postcard Collection)